systbiol/reports/2016_February/constitution.md

 ### Section 1.

-> needs to be re-evaluated
+The following Committees shall be appointed by the President pursuant to the conditions provided elsewhere in this Constitution and/or in the by-laws: Awards in Systematic Biology, ~~Initiatives and Long-range Planning,~~ Nominating, ~~Publication, and Coordinating~~ __and Joint Meeting Committee Representative__.

-The following Committees shall be appointed by the President pursuant to the conditions provided elsewhere in this Constitution and/or in the by-laws: Awards in Systematic Biology, Initiatives and Long-range Planning, Nominating, Publication, and Coordinating.
 The Board of Trustees shall be appointed by the President in consultation with the executive council and elected by the council as discussed below Article VIII, section 2.